Fully farmed Japanese eels

 Research Institute on Okinoerabu Island

-Artificially produced in Okinoerabu Island
+Artificially produced on Okinoerabu Island

 Eel tasting event